Motteo1/alx-higher_level_programming/0x0B-python-input_output/README.md

 2. Function that appends str to end of txt file; returns num of chars added
 3. Function that returns the JSON representation of an object (string)
 4. Function that returns an object (Python data structure) from JSON string
+5. Writes an Object to a text file, using a JSON representation

 ### Environment